 Newly-planted trees need active and frequent care during the entire establishment period.
 In USDA hardiness zones 4 and 5, the establishment period lasts about 12 months per inch of trunk diameter.
 For a two-inch caliper tree, this translates into a 24-month establishment period.
 Good cultural practices during this period help reduce transplant stress and create a favorable environment for tree growth.

-Consistent and proper care during the establishment period is the single most important thing you can do to have success with your new tree.
+Consistent and proper care during the establishment period is the most important thing you can do to succeed with your new tree.

 Watering

 The key to watering newly planted trees is to check the moisture status of the plant's root ball.
 The roots of newly planted trees are initially confined to the plant's rootball.
 Newly planted trees should be watered when the rootball (not the surrounding soil) begins to dry out.
 Frequently check the moisture status of the rootball as it can dry out quickly.
-To water the rootball, slowly apply water to the base of the tree.
-The frequency of watering can be reduced and the watering area enlarged as the tree's root system begins to grow into the surrounding soil.
-Small trees usually require watering for 1 or 2 growing seasons.
-It may be necessary to water large trees for 3 or 4 years.

 Mulching